davidralphlewis/binaryephemera/_notes/Sestina.md

 ## Other Resources

--   There's a good essay in [[The Craft- Rishi Dastidar]] about writing sestinas.
+-   There's a good essay in [[The-Craft-Rishi-Dastidar]] about writing sestinas.
 -   Josie Alford has a really excellent video on <a href="https://www.youtube.com/watch?v=ByspCb6URIE" >how to write a sestina</a>, including lots of good advice.
 -   Loud Poets <a href="https://www.youtube.com/watch?v=X2oJyY8dk7s&amp;t=22s" >have a video</a> with three poets discussing sestinas and how they wrote them.

 ## My Attempts

 -   I wrote a sestina for Bristol Tonic called <a href="https://www.davidralphlewis.co.uk/count-down-to-infinity/" >Count Down to Infinity</a>.
 I thought the looping form would match the infinite corridors.
 I didn't try and put it in iambic pentameter, as it was more playing with the end words.
-It was a way of [[Ways of Approaching Form|approaching an intimidating form]] .</a>
+It was a way of [[Ways-of-Approaching-Form|approaching an intimidating form]] .</a>